 This is the third line of the Shen Xiu’s gatha.
 Once again let us imagine Hui Neng’s thoughts:

-‘Shen Xiu is correct in his understanding that to create a way of life and a way of being that is in alignment with the highest good, it is necessary to be vigilant, to take action, to apply effort, to ascertain and cultivate what is positive at all times.
+‘Shen Xiu is correct in his understanding that to create a way of life and a way of being that is in alignment with the highest good, it is necessary to be vigilant, to take action, to be diligent, to apply effort, to ascertain and cultivate what is positive at all times.
+Those who cling to illusion of a separate self, do behave badly, and they do indeed accumulate negative tendencies that obscure the true nature of the mind.
 But ultimately the opposite is also true.
-One who gains deep familiarity, through meditative inquiry, with the ultimate nature of mind, with the mirror-like purity of awareness itself, eventually learns to rest instinctively in that.
-Since the imperturbable mirror-like clarity of the one mind of awareness is our ultimate true nature, it inevitable becomes completely natural and effortless for us to rest in that peace, if we regularly choose to do so in meditation and in daily life.’
+One who gains deep familiarity, through meditative inquiry, with the ultimate nature of mind, with the mirror-like purity of awareness itself, eventually learns to rest instinctively as that.
+Since the imperturbable mirror-like clarity of the one mind of awareness is our ultimate true nature, it inevitably becomes completely natural and effortless for us to rest in that peace – if we regularly choose to do so in meditation and in daily life.’

 It is originally pure and clean’

 This is the fourth and final line of Shen Xiu’s gatha.
-Let’s image what Hui Neng might have thought about it once again:
+Let’s imagine once again, what Hui Neng might have thought about it:

 Where then could dust collect?‘